Manhattan, New York

 ‘I can’t.
 This is my only connection to Arcadia.’

 ‘Where are you going?’

 ‘England,’ his father replied.
 ‘Thomas might be able to help me.
 If what he told me about these beings is true, I can’t be around you.
 They got to Luther.
-I won’t lose you, too.’
-He turned round and stared at the portrait covering the safe.
+I won’t lose you too.’
+He turned around and stared at the portrait covering the safe.

 His father looked at him.
 ‘It’s out there.
 I’m going to find it.
 I will bring her back.’

 ‘Mum’s dead,’ Derkein snapped.
 ‘When are you going to get that?’

 ‘I have to go,’ his father said in a calm voice.
 ‘I’ll call you when I get there.’

 ‘Dad, please –’

 An ear-piercing scream ripped through the building.
 Derkein froze, his eyes the only things that moved.
 His gaze fixed on his father, who was rummaging through his bag.
 He took out a black pistol and turned to Derkein, a tortured expression on his face as he placed the weapon in his son’s trembling hand.

 ‘Shoot anything that moves,’ his father instructed.
 He placed the talisman around Derkein’s neck, tucking it inside his shirt.
 ‘Don’t let it out of your sight.’
 Cupping Derkein’s face in his hands, he made him meet his gaze.
 ‘I’m so sorry I got you involved in this.’
 He grabbed another gun from the bag.